davs3275/sbs/med/collier.md

-legs sink under me, and then I shall be at rest, and expire into that air which has given me my daily breath ; fall upon that earth which has maintained my parents, helped mynurse to her milk, and supplied me with meat and drink for so many years; and though its favours have been often abused, still suffers fpe to tread upon it.
+legs sink under me, and then I shall be at rest, and expire into that air which has given me my daily breath ; fall upon that earth which has maintained my parents, helped my nurse to her milk, and supplied me with meat and drink for so many years; and though its favours have been often abused, still suffers me to tread upon it.
 ;

 ---